KunYi/MingleJet_Http/README.md

 MingleJet Http Server
 ===

-MingleJet is a simple HTTP server that utilizes libuv, llhttp, and utlist.
+MingleJet is a simple HTTP server that utilizes libuv, llhttp, libxml2, nng, and utlist.

 ### BUILD
 ```